Games Like Kahoot & Quizizz

 Students can access all of the content that has been shared with them in past classes by clicking on “My Classes” which is accessible from every student page.

-These will also help structure classroom lessons for exam preparation and annual tests.
+These games also help structure interactive lessons for exam preparation and annual tests.